How can we help you today?

 Your domain is your brand, and your brand is your domain.
 They should grow together.
 While .com is the safest and most reliable choice for long-term success, it’s important to consider other factors as well.
 How much are you willing to pay?
 Are there any alternatives?
 These are questions you’ll need to ask when choosing your domain.

-That said, whether you go with a .com or .net, make sure to safeguard your domain.
+That said, whether you opt for a .com or .net domain, be sure to safeguard it.
 Once you’ve secured it, protect it.

 Frequently asked questions